soudeepd/soudeepd.github.io/pages/publications.md

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 Manuscript in preparation.

 - **Deb, S.**, Wu, W. B. Clustering of Time Series Data using Spectral Density Estimates.
 Manuscript in preparation.

+- Deshmukh, S., **Deb, S.** A survey of statistical and machine learning methods of quantile regression in time series and their suitability in predicting dengue outbreaks.
+Manuscript in preparation.

 ### Other published material